It's Sunday morning. 7 AM.

 I'm about to take my sermon notes out for a test drive.
 I am filled with expectation about how God will take these thoughts he has given me, this message I have prayed over, and fill them with his omnibenevolence, omniscience, and omnipotence.

-God is going to display his attributes among us, Sunday morning, at Redeemer.
+God is going to display his attributes among us, this morning, at Redeemer.

 When I shared this with someone they responded, "I sure hope so!"